mrichter0/DistributedKAN/README.md

 from DistributedKAN import main main(train_loader, test_loaders)

-Or to run from python, I add my data loading in the same script, then run DistributedKAN
+Or to run from python, I add my data loading in the same script, then run DistributedKAN (shown in load_data.py)

 def load_data():
 ...